 - 80 ml honey

 - 1 tbsp water

 - Preheat your oven to 180 deg C (fan-forced) and grease a 25cm bundt cake tin.

 - In one bowl combine the flour, coconut, baking powder, sugar and salt.
 Stir to combine thoroughly and set aside.

-- Place the passionfruit pulp in a small saucepan over a medium-high heat.
-Stir the corn flour with the water to make a paste and stir into the passionfruit.
+- Place the passionfruit pulp in a small saucepan over medium-high heat.
+Stir the cornflour with the water to make a paste and stir into the passionfruit.
 Allow it to cook for a few mins before it thickens.
 Allow to cool before using.